 What documents are involved at each stage of the international shipping process

 Application and contract signing.
-Usually (but not necessarily), it’s a shipper that contacts a freight forwarder to manage further transportation services.
+Usually, it’s a shipper that contacts a freight forwarder to manage further transportation services (depending on the scope of shipper's responsibilities under the selected Incoterms rule).
 The first document here is a request for quotation (RFQ) that enlists all the services the parties agreed upon.

 We won’t examine the RFQ in detail later in this post as it’s not required for every shipment.
 So the main thing for you to remember here is that an RFQ is a document issued by a shipper to a freight forwarder who replies with a quote back to the exporter.

 After all the details are settled, shipper and freight forwarder sign a contract of carriage that defines legal responsibilities between them.

 Сargo pickup and export haulage.
 These steps of international shipping are managed by a freight forwarder from a carrier’s warehouse, factory, etc. The goods are picked from the carrier’s facility and hauled to a freight forwarder’s premises and stay there until handling begins.

 After the cargo is picked up, the next export document you deal with is a bill of lading (BOL) that is usually issued by a carrier to a freight forwarder.
 This legal document lists all information about the type and quantity of goods, its departure point, destination, etc.

 Transportation of goods to the port of origin.
 The freight forwarder arranges inland haulage of cargo to the port of origin (or an airport for air shipping and rail station for inland shipping).
 As a rule, this happens before the custom clearance procedure.
 Still, other scenarios can happen as well.

 Export customs clearance.
 Here, knowing all the requirements and regulations of different countries, a freight forwarder prepares and submits all export documentation.
 This includes a big set of documents such as the export declaration, export permit, commercial/proforma invoice, export packing list, insurance certificate, etc. We will focus closely on all of them further in this post.

 Handing cargo to the carrier.
 After customs clearance is completed, a freight forwarder arranges handing the goods to the carrier.